Do You Need A Montana Registered Agent?

 - Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
 This could result in a judgment being placed against the business without the owners knowing.

-- Administrative Dissolution – In Montana, if the business doesn’t have a registered agent, the state can dissolve the entity.
+- Entity Closure – In Montana, if the business doesn’t have a registered agent, the state can dissolve the entity.

 - Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
 Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.

-Who can be a registered agent in Montana?
+How is a registered agent appointed in Montana?

 A registered agent in Montana can be any resident of the state who is 18 years or older, a registered Montana domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.